Zheoni/Discord-Overwatch-Leaderboard/README.md

 - `npm install`

-- **Create the botconfig.json file** like this one, but replace with your bot token (find it in discord.com/developers) and the prefix you want:
+- **Edit the botconfig-sample.json file**, it is like this one.
+Replace with your bot token (find it in discord.com/developers) and the prefix you want ("!" for example).
 ```json
 {
   "token": "yourwonderfultoken",
   "prefix": "anytingyouwantbeforethecomands"
 }
 ```

+- **Rename the file to botconfig.json**.

 Then, for starting the bot use: